drwpow/blog/posts/responsive-type-scales-in-css.md

 size.
 But you can’t tell the difference between `71px` and `72px` (1%).
 So `6 -> 7` make sense as a typographic relationship, but not `71 -> 72`.

-Any type scale we make has to scale exponentially as well.
+Any type scale we make has to scale exponentially, which means we can mathematically automate it!
+Yay!

-#### principle 2: numbered steps
+#### principle 2: type scales are expressed in steps

 Given type scales’ exponential nature, it would follow that we treat them like exponents.
 For example, when we’re dealing with powers of 2, how do we express it?
 Not as `2, 4, 8, 16…` but as